 Dr. Seitz teaches Ethics and advanced level philosophy courses, including Social and Political Philosophy; Nature, Technology, and Values; Modern Philosophy; Existentialism; and Aesthetics.
 One of the faculty leaders of Babson’s BRIC Program, he also teaches Russia in Modernity: History, Politics & Culture, in St. Petersburg, Russia.

-He is the author of The Trace of Political Representation (SUNY Press) and co-author of The Iroquois and Athenians: A Political Ontology (Lexington Books/Rowman & Littlefield).
-His most recent monograph, Intersubjectivity and the Double: Troubled Matters, is under contract with Palgrave Macmillan.
+He is the author of Intersubjectivity and the Double: Troubled Matters (Palgrave), The Trace of Political Representation (SUNY Press) and co-author of The Iroquois and Athenians: A Political Ontology (Lexington Books/Rowman & Littlefield).
 He is also co-editor of Being in Transit: Thoughts on Travel, Place, and Culture (forthcoming), Living with Class: Philosophical Reflections on Identity and Material Culture (Palgrave Macmillan), Fashion Statements: On Style, Appearance, and Reality (Palgrave Macmillan), Eating Culture (SUNY Press), and Etiquette: Reflections on Contemporary Comportment (SUNY Press), as well as numerous articles in the areas of social and political philosophy, continental philosophy, and environmental philosophy.

 Continental Philosophy; Social and Political Philosophy; Environmental Philosophy